 Note: Students who usually live off campus, including New Resources students, should be aware of the additional cost for room and board.
 Students on domestic programs are not charged the travel contribution since airfare is not provided.

-The Pitzer College summer study abroad program fee (equal to the cost of Pitzer tuition for two courses) covers program tuition, non-refundable program fees, housing, meals, a round-trip airline ticket (see Airline Policy for details), an International Student Identity Card (ISIC), which provides supplemental travel insurance, the visa fee (if any) and a transcript.
+For Pitzer direct-run summer programs and summer exchange programs (Costa Rica Summer Health, Pitzer in Brazil, Pitzer in Vietnam and Kwansei Gakuin University summer exchange) students pay the Pitzer College summer study abroad program fee.
+The summer fee (equal to the cost of Pitzer tuition for two courses) covers program tuition, non-refundable program fees, housing, meals, a round-trip airline ticket (see Airline Policy for details), an International Student Identity Card (ISIC), which provides supplemental travel insurance, the visa fee (if any) and a transcript.

 The items below are NOT COVERED in the semester comprehensive fees plus travel contribution or the summer study abroad fee and should be considered in your budget planning.